gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ29 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: yes as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.

 * REQ30 - Specify the exact approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case: see {{ssec-join-resp}}, {{ssec-join-resp-processing}} and {{sec-gm-pub-key}}.

+* REQ31 - Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations (see {{client-operations}}).

 <!-- END NEW REQUIREMENTS -->